 Abstract

-Accurate and flexible world models are crucial for autonomous systems to understand their environment and predict future events.
-Object-centric models, with structured latent spaces, have shown promise in modeling object dynamics and interactions, but often face challenges in scaling to complex datasets and incorporating external guidance, limiting their applicability in robotics.
-To address these limitations, we propose TextOCVP, an object-centric model for image-to-video generation guided by textual descriptions.
+Understanding and forecasting future scene states is critical for autonomous agents to plan and act effectively in complex environments.
+Object-centric models, with structured latent spaces, have shown promise in modeling object dynamics and predicting future scene states, but often struggle to scale beyond simple synthetic datasets and to integrate external guidance, limiting their applicability in robotic scenarios.
+To address these limitations, we propose TextOCVP, an object-centric model for video prediction guided by textual descriptions.
 TextOCVP parses an observed scene into object representations, called slots, and utilizes a text-conditioned transformer predictor to forecast future object states and video frames.
-Our approach jointly models object dynamics and interactions while incorporating textual guidance, thus leading to accurate and controllable predictions.
-Our method’s structured latent space offers enhanced control over the prediction process, outperforming several image-to-video generative baselines.
-Additionally, we demonstrate that structured object-centric representations provide superior controllability and interpretability, facilitating the modeling of object dynamics and enabling more precise and understandable predictions.
+Our approach jointly models object dynamics and interactions while incorporating textual guidance, enabling accurate and controllable predictions.
+TextOCVP’s structured latent space offers a more precise control of the forecasting process, outperforming several video prediction baselines on two datasets.
+Additionally, we show that structured object-centric representations provide superior robustness to novel scene configurations, as well as improved controllability and interpretability, enabling more precise and understandable predictions.

 a) Overview: TextOCVP parses the reference frame into object slot representations.
 The text-conditioned object-centric predictor module models the object dynamics and interactions, incorporating information from the textual description to predict future object states, which can be decoded into frames.